reinierdevalk/abtab/README.md

     java version "x.y.z" ...

 ### 2. Installing and updating
-Installing and updating Java is done easiest and most efficiently using a command-line package manager, but it is also possible to download and install [Java](https://www.oracle.com/java/technologies/downloads/) manually.
+**Note for Windows users** Installing and updating Java can be done using a command-line package manager, but it generally not a bad idea to download and install [Java](https://www.oracle.com/java/technologies/downloads/) manually.

 #### macOS
 To install or update Java, run